Telefonica/gymnos/docs/source/guide/add_a_service.rst

 This command will create ``gymnos/services/my_service.py``, and modify ``gymnos/__init__.py`` to register service so we can load it using ``gymnos.load``.

-The service registration process is done by associating the service name with their path:
+The service registration process is done by associating the service id with their path:

 .. code-block:: python
     :caption: gymnos/__init__.py

     services.register(
-        name="my_service",
+        type="my_service",
         entry_point="gymnos.services.my_service.MyService"
     )